 Be sure to turn on your sound and click the speaker icon at the bottom right of the video...

-Due to the success of the program, this school year, Project Topeka is proud to bring Fun Food Fridays to Randolph Elementary and Lowman Hill Elementary!
+Due to the success of the program, this school year, Project Topeka is proud to bring Fun Food Fridays to Randolph Elementary, Lowman Hill Elementary, and Stout Elementary!